Moss Landing Marine Laboratories

 - A thesis approved by the student's thesis committee.
 The thesis must conform to the rules set forth by the home campus graduate office and meet the academic standards of the MLML graduate program.

 - An oral thesis defense in the form of a seminar open to the general public.
-The student's thesis committee must be present, may require further oral questioning after the seminar, and will evaluate the success of the presentation.
+The student's thesis committee must be present, may request further oral questioning after the seminar, and will evaluate the success of the presentation.

 |Graduation Writing Assessment Requirement|